 - Topic-based (WST) sections also offer instruction in critical inquiry and writing, meet twice weekly, and feature regular small group tutorials and/or conferences.
 These sections, taught by Writing Program faculty, explore a thematically interrelated set of readings and tend to devote more attention than do WSD sections to all stages of the composing process.
 If you have experienced success with writing in the past but would like the chance to spend more time thinking about the elements of the academic essay, this type of seminar may be for you.

 - Individualized (WSI) sections also teach critical inquiry and writing, meet twice weekly, and explore a thematically interrelated set of readings.
-They differ from other seminars in a few ways: they are limited to ten rather than fifteen students; they include more time for individual conferences; and they break down the writing of academic essays into even more manageable and explicit steps.
-Offered only in the fall semester, WSI sections do not alone satisfy the writing requirement but are intended to prepare students to continue their study of writing in either a WSD or WST section in the spring semester.
+They differ from other seminars in a few ways: they are limited to ten rather than twelve students; they include more time for individual conferences; and they break down the writing of academic essays into even more manageable and explicit steps.
+WSI sections do not alone satisfy the writing requirement but are intended to prepare students to continue their study of writing in either a WSD or WST section.
 If you have not had much experience composing academic essays or would like to develop more confidence in your ability to meet the rigors of college-level writing, these seminars may be for you.

 Consider not only those courses that play on your strengths but also those that will stretch your interests in new directions.